dphfox/wow-ssg/README.md

 easy to customise what parts of Wow! you use, and everything remains interoperable thanks to the use of common Luau types.
 Not to mention, you get wow-tastic strict Luau types for free 🌠

+## Contributions

+In the spirit of Wow!, all pull requests must begin with "Wow!".

+PRs without sufficient enthusiasm will be automatically adjusted by our state-of-the-art artificial intelligence system.

 ## License

 Licensed the same way as all of my open source projects: BSD 3-Clause + Security Disclaimer.